For my third

 This

-brings me to Colliers guideline # 6 “
+brings me to Colliers guideline # 6 “immediately

 generates a question.
 Which language is best for English-language learner